Genesis3800/multi-sig-Wallet/README.md

 ```
 This is a project made to show my understanding of solidity and core blockchain concepts.

-This is a multi-sig wallet.
+Documentation of Multi-sig Wallet Contract Functions and State Variables-